ADKAR model

 Awareness

 Your employees need to be aware that change is coming.
-The less that is known about an upcoming change, the more resistance it is likely to create.
+The less they know about an upcoming change, the more resistant they will likely feel.

 Consider the following scenario, based on a true story, as an example: